Rush Limbaugh and the final hour of Broadcast Excellence today.

 He can't make it any worse.

-And already he's made it better because already we feel this wonderful hope that perhaps things that are illegal, like torture and domestic spying and git mo, you know, that these things can be rectified by a constitutional law professor.
+And already he's made it better because already we feel this wonderful hope that perhaps things that are illegal, like torture and domestic spying and gitmow, you know, that these things can be rectified by a constitutional law professor.

 This is just insane.

-Celebrating the fact that many of these executive orders that guaranteed the president the right to spy on the bad guys are going to remain in place because they will offer Obama flexibility in fighting the war on terror.
+Did you not read the AP Obama yesterday celebrating the fact that many of these executive orders that guaranteed the president the right to spy on the bad guys are going to remain in place because they will offer Obama flexibility in fighting the war on terror?

 But this is this.